mesonbuild/meson/docs/markdown/Builtin-options.md

 *Since 1.3.0* The `python.allow_limited_api` option affects whether the `limited_api` keyword argument of the `extension_module` method is respected.
 If set to `false`, the effect of the `limited_api` argument is disabled.

+*Since XXX* The `python.target_config` option allows users to provide the static description file for the target Python installation.